wp-plugins/twine-social/readme.txt

 === Twine Social: Beautiful social media feeds for your wordpress site ===
 Contributors: Nathan Elliott, Aaron Fessler
-Tags: Twine Social, Facebook Widget, Twitter Widget, Instagram Widget, Social Media, Pinterest Widget Requires at least: 3.0
+Tags: Twine Social, Facebook Widget, Twitter Widget, Instagram Widget, Linkedin Widget, Social Media Feed, Social Media Hub, plugin, widget, social networks, twitter, facebook, social media, Pinterest Widget
+Requires at least: 3.0
 Tested up to: 3.4.1
 Stable tag: 1.0
 License: GPLv2

-Display any social media content on your digital properties, and drive massive social engagement.
+Display your social media content on your digital properties, and drive massive social engagement.
 Grow and engage your social audience.

 == Description ==

-[Twine Social](http://www.twinesocial.com) Twine Social provides the tools you need to grow and engage your social audience.
-Display any social media content on your digital properties, and drive massive social engagement.
+[Twine Social](http://www.twinesocial.com) provides the tools you need to grow and engage your social audience.
+Display any social media content on your Wordpress site, and drive massive social engagement.

-This plugin makes it super easy to add your social media content (including #hashtags, @accounts and locations) from any social media network to your Wordpress Blog.
-[Twine Social] is richly interactive and engaging.
-Get beautiful presentation of your photos, videos, and other social media elements on your digital properties.
+This plugin makes it super easy to add your social media content (including #hashtags, @accounts, videos, photos, and tweets) from any social media network to your Wordpress Blog.
+[Twine Social](http://www.twinesocial.com) is richly interactive and engaging.
+Get beautiful presentation of your photos, videos, and other social media elements on your Wordpress site.

 Your customers see your brand in action, making Twine the perfect social media hub.

 Twine Social is fully responsive, and supports infinite scroll.
+Support for all major social networks: Facebook, Twitter, Linkedin, Pinterest, Tumblr, YouTube, Vimeo, Vine, Flick, and even RSS feeds.

 **IMPORTANT: You will FIRST need to go to [Twine Social](http://www.twinesocial.com), sign up for a FREE account before you can embed it into your Wordpress site.**